-Finding a therapist can feel overwhelming, especially when you’re searching at a time when you most need support.
-Calgary has thousands of mental health practitioners, but the sheer number of options can make it harder, not easier, to find the right fit.
+Finding a therapist can feel overwhelming, especially when you're searching at a time when you most need support.
+Calgary has thousands of mental health practitioners, but the sheer number of options can make the search for the right fit intimidating.

 This guide walks you through the process step by step: where to search, what credentials to look for, how to evaluate a potential therapist, and how to make the most of your first consultation.